Site Recovery Manager FAQ

 Are Site Recovery Manager licenses required for the recovery site?

-With “per Virtual Machine” licensing, only virtual machines that are protected by Site Recovery Manager require Site Recovery Manager licensing.
+Only virtual machines that are protected by Site Recovery Manager require Site Recovery Manager licensing.
 Licenses are required for all protected virtual machines, even if they are powered off.

 There are two scenarios to consider:

 Bi-directional protection: Site Recovery Manager is configured to fail over virtual machines from site A to site B at the same time that it is configured to fail over a different set of virtual machines from site B to site A. In this case, Site Recovery Manager licenses must be purchased for the protected virtual machines at both sites.
-With “per processor” licensing, each processor on hosts that are running protected virtual machines requires Site Recovery Manager licensing.

 After failover, what are the license requirements for failback?